zhaohuizhangnasa/aerosol-data-fusion/README.md

 - output_name (User input name.
 Default is overwritten)
 - static_file (Path to static file where certain geophysical variable values are copied from)

 When reading a directory with subdirectories (e.g. LAADS archive), input path to the top directory in file_directory_folder.
 This would then read all files contained in subdirectories.

+When creating a text file with paths to files, input path to this text file in file_directory_file.
+Paths should be included:
+C:\LOCATION\SATELLITE1.nc
+C:\LOCATION\SATELLITE2.hdf

 #### YAML file format